SimplePDF/simplepdf-embed/react/README.md

 <br/>
 <br/>

-Easily add [SimplePDF](https://simplepdf.eu) into your website, by wrapping any HTML element with the `EmbedPDF` component.
+Easily add [Simple PDF](https://simplepdf.eu) into your website, by wrapping any HTML element with the `EmbedPDF` component.

 [Show me an example!](https://replit.com/@bendersej/Simple-PDF-Embed)